 CAMP IS GETTING AN UPGRADE

 In the fall of 2018, Camp Lincoln broke ground on a new rec center.
 As Camp Lincoln’s origins are very much based in the athletics, we look forward to having an indoor space to accommodate various sports (basketball, broomball, volleyball, indoor soccer, etc).
-“This rec center will increase our ability to deliver skill development opportunities, regardless of the weather”, says Executive Director Ruggs Cote.
-The new Camp Lincoln Rec Center will also house an updated weight room and allow for larger group fitness classes.
+“This recreation center will increase our ability to deliver skill development opportunities, regardless of the weather,” says Executive Director Ruggs Cote.
+The new Camp Lincoln Recreation Center will also house an updated weight room and allow for larger group fitness classes.
 Combined with a nine-acre athletic field, these enhancements allow for even more sports to be practiced simultaneously than ever before.
-The Camp Lincoln Rec Center is set to be complete in spring of 2019.
+The Camp Lincoln Recreation Center is set to be completed in spring of 2019.

 Learn what other sports activities we have to offer, and the other 40 land and water activities, at Camp Lincoln.

 CampLincoln has a history steeped in athletics – most notably with Bud Wilkinson, the head football coach for the University of Oklahoma from 1947 to 1963 and Minnesota native.
 Bud brought his football team and high school hopefuls to Camp Lincoln to train for several years.
 They would use today’s athletic field, which was originally built to accommodate these visiting teams.
 Bud’s team practiced under the cover of the tree-lined fields and away from the eyes of competitors.
 The Athletic Camp cabins, now known as Senior I and II, were originally named Soonerville and Gopherville after the schools that great coaches, like Wilkinson, hailed from.
 With the new rec center, located right next to the athletic field where Bud and his team would practice years ago, Camp Lincoln will continue to offer athletic opportunities in campers’ off-season.